 I'm Brennan Dunn, and for the last decade I've been working with clients.
 I started out as a freelancer, and after 3 years my business grew to an agency of 11 employees and a $2 million in annual revenue.

 I love freelance consulting, but I'm hell-bent on helping other freelancers learn how to master the BUSINESS of freelancing.
 A lot of us (myself included) started freelancing because we're technically solid... but end up learning the hard way being successful is much more than just being good at what we do.

-In addition to this course, I write and podcast weekly for my audience of over 32,000 freelancers.
+In addition to this course, I write and podcast weekly for my audience of over 38,000 freelancers.
 I'm also the founder of Planscope, a project management tool.
-I live in Virginia with my wife, two daughters, five cats, one dog, two guinea pigs, two ferrets, and rabbit.
-(Yeah, we're crazy.)
+I live in Virginia.

 Ben's the founder of Neon Roots, a web agency based in Los Angeles, California.
 When he started his business, he was just another web development and design agency.

 Over the last few years, Neon Roots has experienced tremendous growth.
 They've acquired a large agency based out of Uruguay.
 They've opened up another Los Angeles office.
 And they're doing multiple millions of dollars a year in revenue with a client roster that includes Epson, Tony Robbins, Snoop Dogg, and other entertainment and technology companies.

 What fueled this growth?
 Rootstrap, a unique spin-off of Roadmapping that Ben developed with Brennan over the last two years through 1-on-1 coaching and the Consultancy Masterclass.
 Neon Roots is on track to doubling their revenue and size this year again as they continue to ramp up the value of their Rootstrap product and bring onboard even more high-profile clients.